pedrounes1/pedrounes1/README.md

 I'm a Brazilian Data Analyst | Business Intelligence Analyst thats works with Python, SQL, Power Bi, Microsoft Excel and VBA.
 I also have knowledge with JavaScript and bash.

-I've been worked with data analysis since 2016 using MS Excel and PowerBI and since 2019 I've started with python and relational databases (MySQL and PostgreSQL).
+I've been worked with data analysis since 2016 using MS Excel and PowerBI.
+In 2019 I've started with python and relational databases (MySQL and PostgreSQL).
 I 'm a data-driven person with experience gathering and analyzing  data from multiples sources and extracting insights from them.

 I have a bachelor degree on Business Administration and a specialization on Business Intelligence and Databases.
 I believe in constant improvement and I try to keep learning everything that I can.